25 Mar 2020

-The environmental impact of doing business is a growing concern amongst global leaders, even discussed at the 2020 World Economic Forum, and sustainability is now established as a defining feature in the delivery of satellite communications solutions.
+While the environmental impact of doing business is a growing concern amongst global leaders, even discussed recently at the 2020 World Economic Forum, and sustainability is now established as a defining feature in the delivery of satellite communications solutions.
 This winter IEC Telecom had the distinct privilege to partner with The IK Foundation and deliver vital connectivity solutions to the pioneering ecological study unit located on the protected environment of Prins Karls Forland, an island off the west coast of Svalbard (part of the Spitsbergen Treaty), Forlandet National Park.

 With a remote location, difficult terrain, and unique biosphere, The IK Foundation Field Station’s limited connectivity presented incomparable logistical and communications challenges.
 Besides requiring reliable connectivity for long periods of time without human intervention (since access to the island is only permitted for 10 days annually), an autonomous communications system had to be able to withstand severe snow as well as operate in damp conditions.
 In this unique environment, an interesting operational challenge also came to light.
 Polar bears aren’t often a major concern for telecommunications companies, but for IEC Telecom this became an issue while installing equipment.
 It turned out that while their diet is mainly blubber, polar bears quite like chewing digital cables!